 For employees who attain eligibility for both tier I benefits and certain government pension or other payments after 1985, a reduction may be required for receipt of a public pension based, in part or in whole, on employment not covered by railroad retirement or social security after 1956.
 This also applies to payments from a non-profit organization or from certain foreign governments or employers.
-Usually, an employee's tier I benefit will not be reduced by more than 1/2 of his or her pension from noncovered employment.
-However, if the employee is under full retirement age and is receiving a disability annuity, the tier I benefit may be reduced by an additional amount if the pension from noncovered employment is a public disability benefit.
+Usually, an employee's tier I amount will not be reduced by more than 1/2 of their pension from noncovered employment.
+However, if the employee is under full retirement age and is receiving a disability annuity, their tier I portion may be reduced by an additional amount if the pension from noncovered employment is a public disability benefit.

 The second tier of a regular annuity is computed under a separate formula, and is based on railroad service alone.
-Tier II benefits are equal to 7/10 of one percent of the employee's average monthly earnings using the tier II tax base in the 60 months of highest earnings, times his or her years of service in the rail industry.
+The tier II amount is equal to 7/10 of one percent of the employee's average monthly earnings using the tier II tax base in the 60 months of highest earnings, times their years of service in the rail industry.